 V. Think About Developing an Altar

-Every course coach ought to have a holy place where he meets God.
+Every man ought to have a holy place where he meets God.
 I know one famous pastor in Chicago, who has a special piece of beach where he goes every Friday morning at 5 o’clock to pray and talk to God.
 He just walks up and down in that quiet place on the beach and he pours out his heart to God.

 Every one of you ought to have a place where you go once a week, or once a month and have a special time with God.
 In one of the Basic Christian Life courses you learn about having a day of prayer.
 You ought to have at least a half a day or so, every month for prayer in a special place that is your own personal holy place.